MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/remote-powershell-via-winrm.md

 We will provision `remote5`, the Windows 2019 Server Core machine, as a DC.
 This requires installation and configuration of Active Directory and DNS.
 When this process is complete we will have an Active Directory server for `example.net` and a DNS server configured with an external DNS forwarder.

+*NOTE: Because we are using a Windows 2019 Server Core vagrant box with OpenSSH, you can use `scp -i "path/to/vagrant/insecure/private/rsa/key" -P {{ LOCAL_PORT }} "path/to/local/file" "vagrant@localhost:/some/remote/path"`.

 In `dev-client`:

 1. Launch Remmina
 1. Start `remote5` RDP session
 1. In your local `learning-tools` git repo, locate `create-domain.ps1` PowerShell script in `/ssh/ssh-bastion/scripts` path
-1. In PS terminal, execute script
+1. In `remote5` RDP session, in PS terminal, execute the `create-domain.ps1` script
-1. In PS terminal, execute `Restart-Computer -Force`
+1. In `remote5` RDP session, in PS terminal, execute `Restart-Computer -Force`
 1. Edit the `remote5` RDP profile.
 Add `example.net` in `Domain` and then `Save and Connect`
 1. In your local `learning-tools` git repo, locate `add-external-dns-forwarder.ps1` PowerShell script in `learning-tools/ssh/ssh-bastion/scripts` path
-1. In PS terminal, execute script
+1. In `remote5` RDP session, in PS terminal, execute the `add-external-dns-forwarder.ps1` script
-1. In PS terminal, execute `Get-Service adws,kdc,netlogon,dns` to verify successful installation and runtime status of AD-related services
+1. In `remote5` RDP session, in PS terminal, execute `Get-Service adws,kdc,netlogon,dns` to verify successful installation and runtime status of AD-related services
-1. Execute `Get-ADDomainController` to view AD configuration details
+1. In `remote5` RDP session, in PS terminal, execute `Get-ADDomainController` to view AD configuration details
-1. Execute `Get-ADDomain example.net` to view the details about `example.net` AD domain
+1. In `remote5` RDP session, in PS terminal, execute `Get-ADDomain example.net` to view the details about `example.net` AD domain
-1. Execute `Get-ADForest example.net` to view the details about the AD forest
+1. In `remote5` RDP session, in PS terminal, execute `Get-ADForest example.net` to view the details about the AD forest
-1. Execute `Get-smbshare SYSVOL` to ensure the DC `SYSVOL` share is configured
+1. In `remote5` RDP session, in PS terminal, execute `Get-smbshare SYSVOL` to ensure the DC `SYSVOL` share is configured
-1. Execute `Get-ADUser -Identity vagrant -Properties *` to view all properties of `vagrant` user
+1. In `remote5` RDP session, in PS terminal, execute `Get-ADUser -Identity vagrant -Properties *` to view all properties of `vagrant` user

 *NOTE: Here's a handy link to all PowerShell ActiveDirectory commands https://docs.microsoft.com/en-us/powershell/module/addsadministration/?view=win10-ps.*